Sustainability

 Basic Approach

-1 Quality of operation: Level of operational systems that are in place to ensure that promises made to customers are fulfilled.
+Quality of operation: Quality of the operations that are in place to ensure that promises made to customers are fulfilled

 Quality Activity System

-The NGK quality activity system consists of a company-wide system, led by the Quality Committee Chair, and business group internal activity systems, led by the heads of each business group.
-In terms of company-wide activities, the Quality Committee was established to function as a deliberative body assisting the Quality Committee Chair, while business group internal activity systems were put in place for each business division, creating appropriate quality systems for each.
+The NGK Group quality activity system consists of a company-wide system, led by the Quality Committee Chair (Director and Managing Executive Officer), and business division internal activity systems, led by the heads of each business group.
+In terms of company-wide activities, the Quality Committee was established to function as a deliberative body assisting the Quality Committee Chair, while business division internal activity systems were put in place for each business division, creating appropriate quality systems for each.
 Quality assurance, quality control, quality improvements, and quality education activities are promoted by the acquisition of ISO 9001 or IATF 16949 certification.

 Quality Activity System